 Lance-Corporal George Metcalfe, 10703, Yorkshire Regiment (Green Howards), 6th Battalion

-George Metcalfe was born in early 1882 in Bedale, North Yorkshire, the only child of William Metcalfe and his first wife Mary (nee Gale), who married in the Bedale area in 1877.
-Mary died in the winter of 1883/84 and widower William Metcalfe married his second wife, Agnes Lambert, in Aysgarth in 1885.
+George Metcalfe was born in early 1882 in Bedale, North Yorkshire, the only child of William Metcalfe and his first wife Jane Benson, who married in the Bedale area in the winter of 1879.
+Jane died aged 25 years in 1885 and widower William Metcalfe married his second wife, Agnes Lambert, in Aysgarth in 1885.
 In the late 1880s the family moved to the West Riding and they had three children, all born in Cleckheaton.

 By 1891, Bedale-born William, a labourer, and, Stainton-born, Agnes, with their children, and William's son George, were living at Union Street, Cleckheaton.
 William Metcalfe died in 1897, leaving Agnes a widow with three children of her own and her stepson, George.
 By 1901, George had set out on his own and was working as a servant for a farmer and timber merchant in Bedale, whilst his stepmother Agnes had moved to live at Junction Lane, Ossett where she lived with her three children.
 Shortly afterwards George Metcalfe also moved to Ossett.